codepath/android_guides/Sharing-Content-with-Intents.md

 </provider>
 ```

 Next, create a resource directory called `xml` and create a `fileprovider.xml`.
-This declaration will give access to the application's external path directory.
+Assuming you wish to grant access to the application's specific external storage directory, which requires requesting no additional permissions, you can declare this line as follows:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>